lducas/SchnorrGate/README.md

 This construction made other appearances, for example in relation to the abc conjecture [Bri14].
 A variant over number fields is also central to some recent study of reduction algorithm for module lattices [LPSW19].

 Another interesting variant of this lattice construction is the following: replace real logarithm by discrete logarithm.
 Chor and Rivest constructed a cryptosystem based on such lattices [CR88].
 Stripping out all the crypto, and studying asymptotics, Cecile Pierrot and I [DP18] reinterpreted their algorithm as a lattice decoding algorithm (BDD).
 It is based on the reciprocal of Schnorr's idea, namely use an easy factoring instance to solve lattice problems.

+**Acknowlegments:** There is not much work behind the script itself.
+Most of the credit for this implementation goes to sage developers and maintainers, and to the FPLLL team (https://github.com/fplll/) for the underlying lattice reduction software.
+I'm also thankful to Daniele Micciancio, Curtis Bright and Damien Stehle for precious comments and references on the history and related works.
+We should also thank Len Adleman for sharing his draft from 1995.

+## References

 [CR88] <br />